-The latest lockdown regulations have allowed takeaway services to stay open, so we are still open for drinks, beans and also fudge from The Northumberland Fudge Company at both our iconic harbour pod in Amble and our Roastery takeaway on Amble’s Industrial Estate.
+The latest national lockdown regulations have allowed takeaway services to stay open in our region, so we are still open for drinks, beans and fudge from The Northumberland Fudge Company at both our iconic harbour pod in Amble and our Roastery takeaway on Amble’s Industrial Estate.
 If this should change in any way, we will be posting the alterations on our social media channels

 Our Coffee of the month!